bear-metal/bear-metal/source/_posts/2014-12-22-rails-garbage-collection-age-matters.markdown

 ![](/images/gc_mark_sweep.png)

-For simplicity we'll break it down as:
+A somewhat simplified mark and sweep cycle goes like this:

-* Such a collector traverses the object graph
+1. A mark and sweep collector traverses the object graph.
-* It checks which objects are in use (referenced) and which ones are not
+2. It checks which objects are in use (referenced) and which ones are not.
-* This is called object marking, aka. the **MARK PHASE**
+3. This is called object marking, aka. the **MARK PHASE**.
-* All unused objects are freed, making their memory available
+4. All unused objects are freed, making their memory available.
-* This is called sweeping, aka. the **SWEEP PHASE**
+5. This is called sweeping, aka. the **SWEEP PHASE**.
-* Nothing changes for used objects
+6. Nothing changes for used objects.

 A GC cycle prior to Ruby 2.1 works like that.
 A typical Rails app boots with 300 000 live objects of which all need to be scanned during the **MARK** phase.
 That usually yields a smaller set to **SWEEP**.